CyberFlameGO/svnpython/Doc/library/os.rst

    .. versionchanged:: 2.6
       If the *path* is a Unicode object the result will also be a Unicode object.

-   Availability: Unix.
+   Availability: Macintosh, Unix.

 .. function:: remove(path)

-   Remove (delete) the file *path*.
+   Remove the file *path*.
 If *path* is a directory, :exc:`OSError` is raised; see :func:`rmdir` below to remove a directory.
 This is identical to the :func:`unlink` function documented below.
 On Windows, attempting to remove a file that is in use causes an exception to be raised; on Unix, the directory entry is removed but the storage allocated to the file is not made available until the original file is no longer in use.
-Availability: Unix, Windows.
+Availability: Macintosh, Unix, Windows.